 - how the virus itself responds to HIV therapy

 When a person is living with HIV, the virus attacks the CD4 cells in their blood.
-This process damages CD4 cells and causes the number of them in the body to drop, making it difficult to fight infections.
+This process damages CD4 cells and causes a drop in the number of them in the body, making it difficult to fight infections.
 Monitoring CD4 cells is important for people who are receiving treatment for HIV.

 CD4 counts show the robustness of the immune system.
 A healthy immune system normally has a CD4 count ranging from 500 to 1,600 cells per cubic millimeter of blood (cells/mm3), according to HIV.gov.